-Processing by the Data Importer shall only take place for the duration specified in Annex 1.B.
-After the end of the provision of the processing services, the Data Importer shall, at the choice of the Data Exporter, delete all personal data processed on behalf of the Data Exporter and certify to the Data Exporter that it has done so, or return to the Data Exporter all personal data processed on its behalf and delete existing copies.
-Until the data is deleted or returned, the Data Importer shall continue to ensure compliance with these clauses.
-In case of local laws applicable to the Data Importer that prohibit return or deletion of the personal data, the Data Importer warrants that it will continue to ensure compliance with these clauses and will only process it to the extent and for as long as required under that local law.
-This is without prejudice to clause 14, in particular the requirement for the Data Importer under clause 14.5 to notify the Data Exporter throughout the duration of the contract if it has reason to believe that it is or has become subject to laws or practices not in line with the requirements under clause 14.1.
+Processing by the data importer shall only take place for the duration specified in Annex I.B.
+After the end of the provision of the processing services, the data importer shall, at the choice of the data exporter, delete all personal data processed on behalf of the controller and certify to the data exporter that it has done so, or return to the data exporter all personal data processed on its behalf and delete existing copies.
+Until the data is deleted or returned, the data importer shall continue to ensure compliance with these Clauses.
+In case of local laws applicable to the data importer that prohibit return or deletion of the personal data, the data importer warrants that it will continue to ensure compliance with these Clauses and will only process it to the extent and for as long as required under that local law.
+This is without prejudice to Clause 14, in particular the requirement for the data importer under Clause 14(e) to notify the data exporter throughout the duration of the contract if it has reason to believe that it is or has become subject to laws or practices not in line with the requirements under Clause 14(a).

-8.6 SECURITY OF PROCESSING
+8.6 Security of processing